Lovell, Maine: Town Libraries

 The Lewis Dana Hill Memorial library is a small library that is located in the old one-room schoolhouse in North Lovell, Maine.

 The North Lovell Library was originally founded and opened in 1945, it was located across the street from the current location, in a room in the Kezar Lake Grange Hall and was a focal for the summer residents that came to the lake.
 In 1966 the one-room schoolhouse was purchased and the North Lovell Library was moved.

 The North Lovell Library was renamed the Lewis Dana Hill Memorial Library after Lewis Dana Hill who was a summer resident of Lovell for more than 50 years.
-He was a Harvard graduate and frequented the library throughout his summer's in Lovell.
+He was a Harvard graduate and frequented the library throughout his summers in Lovell.

 The library is funded through public funds and many library fundraisers.
 There is an annual Fourth of July Book and Yard Sale, community breakfasts, and author lecture talks.

 The Lewis Dana Hill Memorial Library functions similarly to when it was opened.
 There are no library cards needed, it is open to the public without it.
 Materials are checked out and managed using card catalog systems and sorted using the Dewey Decimal System.
 The one room is sectioned based on the materials.
 There is a small children's section with stacks close to floor level for children to easily browse.
 WiFi was installed due to resident requests, but remains the only "newly modern" update to the library.
 The community residents enjoy sitting at the library to read their materials.

 The Lewis Dana Hill Memorial Library contains 9,250 volumes and circulates approximately 1,800 transaction.
 The current director is Dennis Hodge.
 The Lewis Dana Hill Memorial Library is open two days a week in the off-season, when the population grows in the summer they are opened three days with expanded hours.